-Divide the tibia:
+Divide the Tibia:

-$\underline{\text{Tibia}}$ - the tibia is typically divided at the level of the anterior skin incision.
-The tibia is initially transected with an oscillating saw perpendicular to its long axis.
-Take care to preserve the attachment of the osteoperiosteal flap.
+Tibia - the tibia is typically divided at the level of the anterior skin incision.
+The tibia is initially transected perpendicular to its long axis.
 Just before closure, the tibia is shaped with an anterior bevel to better accommodate prosthetic fitting.

-Expose the fibula:
+Expose the Fibula:

-Dissect the soft tissue away from the fibula, but take care to preserve the periosteum.
-An osteoperiosteal flap will be elevated for use in the reconstruction.
+Dissect out the fibula, remove periosteum and soft tissue.
 Place retractors to protect the soft tissue.

-Divide the fibula:
+Divide the Fibula: